BrianHan113/IoT-HomeAutomation-ESP32/README.md

 * CPU Temperature, GPU Temperature, Ram Usage and Power consumption shown on nextion display as waveforms
 * Music player
 * Lock PC button

+## Reasoning for Simplified version
+* Camera capture is very slow, around 10-15 seconds just for a single still image, and during this all buttons are unresponsive.
+It "works", but is generally pretty unusable, and hence has been disabled.
+It can easily be enabled by uncommenting code in the setup() function in the main file of HW-Monitor and filling in secret files in the HW-Monitor and CAM projects.
+* Tide data is also excluded in the simplified version, as the API used for the data (Stormglass.io) is unstable and could likely get rid of their free tier pricing.
+If stormglass is still free when reading this, or you have a paid api key, you can simply uncomment the task in the setup() function in the main file of HW-Monitor where the tasks are created, and provide your api key in the secret file in the ArduinoHardwareWeatherMonitor C# app.

+## Attributions
+*